Elton John's Mother Dies at Age 92: I Am in Shock

 In 2016, the music legend spoke about their rift in a Rolling Stone interview.
 "It upsets me, but to be honest with you, I don't miss her.
 When she says things in the press, like last year, 'I haven't spoken to Elton since he married that f--king a--hole David Furnish...'
 That was pretty hard to take," he said.
 "I don't hate my mother.
 I look after her, but I don't want her in my life.'"

-But, John announced in May 2017 that they had settled their differences.
-"Dear Mum, Happy Mother's Day!" the singer tweeted at the time.
-"So happy we are back in touch.
-Love, Elton xo."
+But, John announced in February 2016 they had settled their differences.
+"Out of respect for my mother's privacy, I have always shied away from speaking publicly about our relationship," the "Sorry Seems to Be the Hardest Word" singer told The Daily Mirror.
+"However, I can say that we are now back in touch and have been so since my mother's 90th birthday."
+He also wished her a "Happy mother's Day" in 2017, tweeting, "So happy we are back in touch.
+Love, Elton, xo."

-By his own admission, John had a difficult relationship with his parents.
+By his own admission, John had a difficult relationship with his parents as a child.

 "They wouldn't hold you," he told Rolling Stone.
 "They wouldn't say they loved you."